 If you've already built an engaging organizational culture, you're well on your way toward delivering a great candidate experience.

-The same things that inspire engagement -- recognition, inclusiveness, camaraderie, and so on -- also work to provide a great candidate experience and make an excellent first impression on potential employees.
+The same things that inspire engagement—recognition, inclusiveness, camaraderie, and so on—also contribute to a great candidate experience and make an excellent first impression on potential employees.
 The tips below will help ensure candidates experience the best elements of your outstanding culture in action during this crucial stage.

-2. Tie hiring practices to your organizational culture.
+2. Tie your hiring practices to your company culture

 While you may think of culture as how you interact with your co-workers, your culture should extend to how you interact with candidates and other people in general.

 For example: if your culture values courtesy, then you need to be on time and polite when you have an interview or phone screening appointment.
 If you're late or act preoccupied, you aren't living your cultural values, and that's going to be painfully obvious to any candidate.

 Job searches have become impersonal, and it often feels as though resumes get sucked into a black hole.
 According to a recent CareerBuilder study on candidate behavior, only 14% of candidates surveyed felt companies had been responsive to them—and only 40% of applications ever received a response.

 You can help your organization to stand out by demonstrating responsiveness from the beginning.